Academic Resources for Undergraduates

-From the day you step foot on the William & Mary campus, we've got your academic back.
+From the day you become a William & Mary student, we've got your academic back.
 First, we'll enroll you in the online College Studies course, where you'll work with a Peer Advisor to consider your academic goals and how to construct your first semester of classes.
 You'll also learn a lot about information literacy and your new role as an emerging scholar.
-During orientation you'll sit down with your academic advisor to choose your first-semester courses and draft a rough four-year plan for where you want to go and how to get there.
-We'll encourage you to think broadly and take some courses in disciplines and fields that you know nothing about.
+During orientation you'll sit down with your faculty advisor to finalize your first-semester courses and talk through where you want to go academically and how to get there.
+We'll encourage you to think broadly and explore some disciplines and subject areas that are new to you.

 If one of your first picks turns out to be less of a fit than you expected, during the first week of classes you can swap it and try another one.
-And if you ever forget what time class starts and when final exams arrive, refer to the handy online schedule of classes and academic calendars.
+And if you forget what time a class begins or when final exams arrive, you can look up the schedule of classes or academic calendars.

 As the semester unfolds, we have plenty of academic resources to help you succeed.
 Start with exploring Swem Library, where you will find friendly expert staff as well as the Office of Academic Advising, Writing Resources Center and Tribe TutorZone.

 Want to learn more about interdisciplinary programs or funding for research?
-Then the Roy R. Charles Center is the place to visit.
+Roy R. Charles Center is the first place to visit.
 Academic study in another county?
 Reves Center can help you navigate the world of opportunities.
-And Cohen Career Center is ready to meet you anytime to provide guidance and opportunities to explore your interests, find your path and plan for your future.
+And Cohen Career Center is ready to meet you anytime to explore your interests, find your path and plan for your future.

 Learn more about our academic resources: